GraphLite-AI/GraphLite/CONTRIBUTING.md

 8. **Test Integrity**: Fix bugs in code, not in tests (unless test is wrong)
 9. **Session Manager Isolation**: Use global SessionManager, don't create test-specific instances
 10. **API Boundary**: Use `QueryCoordinator` as the only public API
+11. **No Emojis in Documentation**: All markdown files must be emoji-free for professional consistency

 **Before submitting a PR, verify your changes don't violate these rules.**